-Reading Well Books on Prescription is a national scheme run with a number of GP surgeries in Newcastle, where GPs 'prescribe' books that help you manage your mental wellbeing for a range of common mental health conditions including anxiety, depression, phobias and some eating disorders.
-Find out more about Reading Well Books on Prescription.
+Reading Well for mental health books is a national scheme endorsed by health professionals and people with mental health needs to help you manage your mental wellbeing for a range of common mental health conditions including anxiety, depression, phobias and some eating disorders.
+Find out more about Reading Well for Mental Health Books

-Building on the success of the common mental health conditions list, Reading Well Books on Prescription for dementia is now available in City, Cruddas Park, Denton Burn, East End, Fenham, Gosforth, Kenton, Newburn, Outer West and West End Library.
+Building on the success of the common mental health conditions list, Reading Well Dementia is now available in City, Cruddas Park, Denton Burn, East End, Fenham, Gosforth, Kenton, Newburn, Outer West and West End Libraries.
 Each collection includes professionally endorsed information and advice for people with dementia, their carers, and people worried about symptoms or wanting to find out more about the condition.
-Find out more about Reading Well Books on Prescription Dementia
+Find out more about Reading Well Dementia

 Jesmond Library is the information hub for dementia friendly Jesmond.
-Newcastle Libraries has provided a special collection of books from their 'Reading Well Books on Prescription for Dementia'.
+Newcastle Libraries has provided a special collection of books from their 'Reading Well Dementia'.